Regional Studies. . .examines trends in areas important for U.S. interests . . .

-Regional Studies examines trends in areas that are important for U.S. interests such as Russia, Northeast Asia, the Middle East, Africa, Europe and Latin America.
+Regional Studies examines trends in areas such as Russia, Northeast Asia, the Middle East, Africa, Europe and Latin America.
 It focuses on critical thinking and the analytical skills necessary to analyze the social, historical, political, economic, and culture of state and non-state actors, and evaluates their long-term strengths and weaknesses.

 Through simulations, role-playing exercises and group projects, Regional Studies courses will provide students with a firm appreciation and understanding of the politics and security of contemporary regional issues.
 The knowledge and skills acquired in these courses will help students become very attractive candidates when they graduate to work national security issues whether in the public or private sector.

 RST 611: U.S.-CHINA STRATEGIC RELATIONS

 Understanding contemporary Chinese history, starting with the Qing Dynasty, with a focus on post 1979 normalization of Sino-U.S. relations, will permit the students to better understand China’s approach to relations with the U.S. Knowledge of China’s military and political organizations will permit the students to better understand these organs of power and how they attempt to manage the plethora of international and domestic issues confronting China.
 It will also permit the student to appreciate the complexity of crafting a national strategy for dealing with an expansionist China.

 RST 628: STRATEGIC ISSUES IN LATIN AMERICA: NARCOTERRORISM